elizablueanderson/Assay_Data_Project/README.md

 # Urease Assay Pipeline

-Characterisation and validation of a colorimetric urease activity assay, built to compare free and microencapsulated *E. coli* for urea degradation.
+Characterisation and validation of a urease activity assay, built to compare free and microencapsulated *E. coli* for urea degradation.

-**Problem.** Comparing encapsulation formulations requires an assay you can defend.
+**Problem:** Comparing encapsulation formulations requires an assay you can defend.
-Raw absorbance readings do not answer the questions that decide whether a result is
-reportable: what is the lowest concentration this method can quantify, how wrong might a back-calculated number be, and is a difference between two formulations larger than the noise.
+Raw absorbance readings do not decide whether a result is reportable: what is the lowest concentration this method can quantify, and is a difference between two formulations larger than the noise.

-**Approach.** A five-stage pipeline — calibration, detection limits, plate QC, inverse prediction, enzyme kinetics — followed by a formulation screen normalised to biomass.
+**Approach:** A five-stage pipeline — calibration, detection limits, plate QC, inverse prediction, enzyme kinetics — followed by a formulation screen normalised to biomass.

-**Result.** A fully characterised assay: LOQ of 0.188 mM NH₄⁺, validated working range 0.25–2.00 mM, Z′ = 0.95, and Michaelis–Menten parameters of Km = 3.24 ± 0.13 mM and Vmax = 0.837 ± 0.009 µmol NH₃·min⁻¹.
+**Result:** A fully characterised assay: LOQ of 0.188 mM NH₄⁺, validated working range 0.25–2.00 mM, Z′ = 0.95, and Michaelis–Menten parameters of Km = 3.24 ± 0.13 mM and Vmax = 0.837 ± 0.009 µmol NH₃·min⁻¹.
 Across six
 encapsulation formulations, retained specific activity spans 21% to 84% of the